Joseph Jones (basketball): Junior year

 In front of an unfriendly crowd during a tough second-round game against Louisville, Jones scored twelve points and had eight rebounds and three steals.
-The Aggies's 72-69 victory earned them a berth in the Sweet 16 for the first time since 1980.
+The Aggies's 72–69 victory earned them a berth in the Sweet 16 for the first time since 1980.

 Senior year

-Jones, along with Texas Longhorns player D. J. Augustin, was featured on the front cover of the November 15, 2007 issue of Sports Illustrated.
+Jones, along with Texas Longhorns player D. J. Augustin, was featured on the front cover of the November 15, 2007, issue of Sports Illustrated.
 Jones graduated from A&M a semester early.

 Professional career

 After his college career, Jones joined the Houston Rockets 2008 Summer League.
 The team had a 12-man roster and was coached by Rockets assistant coach Elston Turner.
 The team played five games against other NBA teams from July 14–20, 2008.

-In the season 2008-09 has been playing at Oyak Renaul Bursa in the Turkish Basketball League.
+In the season 2008–09 has been playing at Oyak Renaul Bursa in the Turkish Basketball League.
 He's averaged 32.2 minutes and 13.9 points per game being the second top-scorer of the team during this season.

 In 2012, after spending two years in France with STB Le Havre and one year in Israel with Hapoel Gilboa Galil, Jones signs with Spanish squad CAI Zaragoza.

 In September 2014, Jones signed with Hapoel Jerusalem of Israel.

 On October 19, 2016, Jones signed with Azad University Tehran.
 On February 21, 2017, he moved to French club Limoges CSP.

+Coaching career

+In January 2021, Jones was announced as a new assistant coach at Tarleton State University, where he works under his former A&M coach Billy Gillispie.
+In November 2023, as Gillispie took an indefinite medical leave, Jones was named acting head coach of the Texans.

+Personal life

+Jones married his wife in 2012 and they have two children together.